Simplify Chess Calculations: Think Clearly Under Pressure

 • Practice without moving pieces.
 Mental solving strengthens the board picture that supports all calculation (Chase and Simon, 1973).

 Start today.
 Solve five puzzles without moving pieces and write the full line before checking.
 Use a strict two-minute limit per puzzle.
-As this foundation grows, coordinate and visualization training lightens mental load so you can invest effort in plans, timing, and accurate endpoints.
+As this foundation grows, the DarkSquares coordinate and visualization training lightens mental load so you can invest effort in plans, timing, and accurate endpoints.

 Related reading